-- A. Minimum size: Fourteen inches (14"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The recreational Witch flounder fishery shall operate on a May 1 through April 30 fishing year.

-1. There is no recreational possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder.

-2. Vessels in possession of a federal permit authorizing the recreational harvest of Witch flounder in federal waters may harvest Witch flounder in state waters in the amount equal to the federal regulations.
+- Minimum size: Fourteen inches (14"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The recreational Witch flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession Limit: - There is no recreational possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder. - Vessels in possession of a federal permit authorizing the recreational harvest of Witch flounder in federal waters may harvest, possess, or land Witch flounder in state waters in the amount equal to the federal regulations.